 The central section shows a graphical visualisation of stacked annotations and feature values for the result row selected in the bottom results table.
-You can also see the stack view configuration window where you define which annotation type and feature to display in the central section.
+There is a configuration window where you define which annotation type and feature to display in the central section.